 Check your credit score to see what kind of rates you might receive from lenders.
 Lenders use credit scores (generally FICO scores) to determine your level of credit risk.
 They will also consider your debt-to-income ratio, which reflects your monthly debt payments divided by your monthly gross income.

-If you want a variety of quotes, use lending marketplaces that let you fill out one application to get offers from several different lenders.
+If you want a variety of quotes, use lending marketplaces that let you fill out one application to get offers from several lenders.
 This makes it easier to see which terms you qualify for and choose the best deal for your situation.

 Whichever route you choose, the lender will want to know some basic information about the RV you intend to purchase.
 For example, you will need to provide the value, age and mileage of the RV.
-Buying a used camper can save you money upfront, but it will usually come with higher interest rates and potentially higher maintenance costs in the long run.
+Buying a used camper can save you money up front, but it will usually come with higher interest rates and potentially higher maintenance costs in the long run.

 Insurance for RV loans

-In order to get a loan from most lenders, you’ll need proof of insurance.
+To get a loan from most lenders, you’ll need proof of insurance.
 Talk to your insurance company and get enough coverage to meet the lender’s requirements.
 Keep in mind that the insurance will add to your monthly costs, so budget for that as well.
 Consider the best RV insurance companies when comparing rates.

 It’s important to find an RV that’s right for you, but it’s equally important to find the right RV loan lender.
-Before submitting your application, pull quotes from a few reputable lenders and factor in all of the costs that will come with your purchase.
+Before submitting your application, get quotes from a few reputable lenders and factor in all of the costs that will come with your purchase.